Many Americans can now get a 4th COVID shot – but should they wait? - NewsBreak

 Evidence we’ve gathered so far indicates the protection you get from a COVID-19 vaccine wanes somewhat over time.
 It takes two weeks for your immune system to fully react to a dose, but timing your dose perfectly right is tricky.

 “If we could predict exactly when the surge is going to hit us, then absolutely you’d want to time that to get your vaccination two weeks before those cases,” said Dr. Brian Garibaldi, director of Johns Hopkins’ biocontainment unit.
-“But I think it’s unclear when that might be, and there’s reason to believe that may be happening soon.”WHO warns of new mutant omicron variant XE
+“But I think it’s unclear when that might be, and there’s reason to believe that may be happening soon.”Monster Jam to celebrate first-ever stadium competition in Utah

 Dr. Bob Wachter, chair of the department of medicine at the University of California, San Francisco, agreed on Twitter .
 He said trying to time your second booster for right before the surge “reminds me of trying to time the stock market,” which he quipped “rarely works.”